cambridgesu/bob/README.md

 This software is primarily being maintained for use within the CUSU online voting system - https://www.cusu.cam.ac.uk/elections/system/ .

-Over 250,000 votes have been cast without challenge in over 1,850 ballots created by 170 organisations around the University, using BOB, as of March 2018.
+Over 333,333 votes have been cast without challenge in over 2,709 ballots created by 211 organisations around Cambridge University, using BOB, as of January 2021.
 The archive of these can be seen on the CUSU voting server for those with a University login.

 ## Warnings about unavoidable BOB voting process risks